nmajor/emailgate/NOTES.md

 - I will probably want to add hooks in the page and email schemas to update the compilation updatedAt field after save.
 That way I can always know if the compilation pdf is up to date.

-### Todo for Thurs May 5th.
-- Stop and remove worker containers when socket disconnects.

 ### Todo Short
 - Optimize the compilation preview process (docker worker)
   - Lazy loading of the compilation email pdfs